Search tips

 • Even more precise: "dalmatian pupp*" AND "obedience training"

-• A dash (-) will exclude a word from a search.
+• dash (-) will exclude a word from a search.
 Tesla -car will exclude results that include car.

-• Two periods (..) can be used to search for a range.
+• Two periods (..) can be used to search for a numerical range.
 Searching 2000..2004 will return results that include 2000, 2001, 2002, 2003, and 2004.
-You can use this for dates, prices, measurements, etc.
+You can use this for dates, prices, and measurements, etc. (e.g., tablet 7..10 inches).

 • Adding site: and the URL of a website will search within that website.
 Searching graduation site:unr.edu returns only instances on the UNR website where the word graduation appears.